 25.)
 Window use.
 When we are in the home, we open a few of the windows with the window screen to let in some cool or cold air.
 We do the same in the bedroom areas at night.
 You need to open the windows only PARTIALLY, less than 20 to 30 degrees to keep cold air coming in.
 If you open them totally the wind will be too strong at times and it will blow the window screen down and cool the rooms down excessively.
 In winter you will not need to open the windows as it is quite cold outside and you will need the heaters on inside the home.

-We are from Houston Texas.
-My family all live in the Bay area of San Francisco.
-So we have a town home in Pittsburg close to them.
-We love it when we are there since we get to enjoy San Francisco and the Bay area at a very reasonable rate.
-We have a wonderful 9 year old daughter who loves the Jelly Belly factory and all her cousins.
-In summers and sometimes in winters we stay in our log home in Estes Park and enjoy Rocky Mountain National Park.
-We spend a month or two at times in our gorgeous oceanfront condo in Cancun.
+We are from Houston, Texas.
+My family all live in the Bay Area of San Francisco.
+We have a wonderful 10 year old daughter who loves all her cousins.
+In summers and sometimes in winters, we stay in our log home in Estes Park and enjoy the Rocky Mountain National Park.
 We are retired and love to take it easy.
 The extra income helps offset our mortgage and up keep costs.
 Airbnb is a great way to travel as you get 3-5 times the space of a hotel and save on cooking for your selves.
 I love to cook.
 You get great deals for excellent homes.
 We also get to stay longer at more reasonable prices and get to explore the places better in a more relaxed fashion.
 We love watching movies.
 We like contemporary Jazz and me and my daughter also like Pop music.
 We love clean places as we keep ours very clean.
-We care for peoples homes just as we do for ours.
-Our daughter is home schooled and very well behaved.
-My husband Kaiser's motto is "Live Life to the fullest."
+We care for people's homes just as we do for ours.
+Our daughter is homeschooled and very well behaved.
+My husband Kaiser's motto is "Live life to the fullest."
 My motto is "Knowledge is the antidote to fear."
-My daughters motto is the Golden Rule "Do unto others as you would do to yourself."
+My daughter's motto is the Golden Rule "Do unto others as you would do to yourself."
 Our favorite travel destinations were Paris, Santorini in Greece, London, New Zealand and Australia.
 I also love the Philippines.
 We eat any and all foods and love to explore different cultures and foods.
-As a host we like people to respect our homes and live in it gently and take care of it as we do when we stay in other peoples homes.
+As a host we like people to respect our homes and live in it gently and take care of it as we do when we stay in other people's homes.
 We provide our guests with amenities that they will need for their stay and respond to their needs as efficiently as we can.